Paris ramps up tourist security amid Chinese concerns

 But reports of pickpockets and muggers targeting Chinese tourists have soared of late, tarnishing the French capital's image as a favored destination for love-struck couples and high-end shoppers.

 "Paris is a safe city.
 What we want to say today is: tourists and friends from all over the world, come to Paris, welcome to Paris, bienvenido a Paris!"
 Valls told journalists.

 Petty crimes against Chinese nationals jumped 22 percent in the first quarter from a year earlier, a Paris police official told Reuters.
 He said Asian tourists were targeted because they were known to carry a lot of cash on them.

 Staff at the Louvre went on strike in April over a surge in pickpockets, shutting the world's most-visited museum for a day.

 Security guards say Chinese tourists visiting France for the first time seem to get more easily distracted than more seasoned European tourists when gazing at works like the Mona Lisa.

-Police recently issued a "Guide to staying safe in Paris" - translated into Chinese, Japanese, Korean and Spanish - advising tourists to carry a minimum of cash, favour small banknotes and watch out for gangs of teenagers, commonly from eastern Europe, who pick pockets while conducting phoney petitions.
+Police recently issued a "Guide to staying safe in Paris" - translated into Chinese, Japanese, Korean and Spanish - advising tourists to carry a minimum of cash, favor small banknotes and watch out for gangs of teenagers, commonly from eastern Europe, who pick pockets while conducting phoney petitions.